-Lizzy Caplan has been doing tons of press for Masters of Sex, cast by Risa Bramon Garcia, done right here at The BGB Studio.
+Lizzy Caplan has been doing tons of press for MASTERS OF SEX, cast by Risa Bramon Garcia, done right here at The BGB Studio.
 The show started airing to stellar reviews and an enthusiastic audience.
 Playing Virginia Johnson introduces Lizzy to a new audience that is instantly falling in love with her.
 And her fan base is loving this new, complex role.
-Lizzy took a few minutes out of her crazy schedule to talk to Risa about audition process and getting through the rougher times.
+Lizzy took a few minutes out of her crazy schedule to talk to Risa about the audition process and getting through the rougher times.

 RBG: Hey, Lizzy, how do you feel?

 LC: Exhausted!
 And excited.
 And anxious.
 Quite a few things one after the other…

 RBG: You’re doing a lot of press for MASTERS OF SEX… how’s that going?

 LC: So far, so good.
 I used to detest doing any press, in any form.
 I found it pretty tedious and boring, and never really cared much for how I came across in interviews.
 But I must say, for MASTERS OF SEX, the press has been mostly enjoyable, at least more attention-holding than it usually is.
 The subject matter of the show leads to questions about sexuality and feminism, and the world in the 50s vs the world of today.
 It leads to far more interesting conversations than the expected ‘how did you get the part? can you describe the plot of the show?’ that make up the majority of most press tours.

 RBG: Describe the process of getting the role in MASTERS OF SEX.
 It took a long time… What was that like?